Skip Navigation

 Biography

-Sudhanshu Pandey is a scientist at NASA's Jet Propulsion Laboratory.
-His research focuses on improving the understanding of atmospheric trace gases that contribute to climate change and pollution.
-He uses satellite remote sensing and advanced numerical modeling techniques to estimate and understand emissions, atmospheric transport, and chemical changes in methane and carbon dioxide atmospheric concentrations.
-He has extensive experience utilizing and developing observation and emission quantification techniques.
+Sudhanshu Pandey is a scientist at NASA’s Jet Propulsion Laboratory.
+His research focus is on improving the understanding and modeling capability of climate and atmosphere.
+His work focuses on atmospheric trace gases like methane and carbon dioxide contributing to climate change and atmospheric pollution.
+He uses satellite remote sensing and numerical modeling techniques to estimate and understand surface emissions, atmospheric transport, and chemical processes.
+He is passionate about theoretical scientific advances to enhance the effectiveness of modern state-of-the-art observations for climate change prediction and emission mitigation monitoring.

 Education